JaeYeonLee0621/SystemDesign-Interview/Chapter2_NearbyFriends.md

 3. The WebSocket server saves the location data to the location history database
 4. The WebSocket server updates the new location in the location cache.
 The update refershes the TTL.
 5. The WebSocket server publishes the new location to the user's channel in the Redis pub/sub server
-6. When Redis pub/sub receives a location update on a channel, it broadcasts the update to all the subscri bers.
+6. When Redis pub/sub receives a location update on a channel, it broadcasts the update to all the subscribers.
 In this case the subscribers are all the online friends of the user sending the update.
-7. In receiving the mssage, the WebSocket server, on which the connection handelr lives, computes the distance between the user sending the new location and the subscriber.
+7. In receiving the mssage, the WebSocket server, on which the connection handler lives, computes the distance between the user sending the new location and the subscriber.

 # Step 3.
 Design Deep Dive